BlizzCrafter/MonoGame.SplineFlower/README.md

 So what can this library actually do for you? **[[Watch the Video!](https://youtu.be/0Wez5AryxwI)]**

-Despite drawing simple lines, it generates very smooth BézierCurves and BézierSplines pretty fast, because it uses **polynomial math formulas** behind the scenes.
+Despite drawing simple lines, it generates very smooth BézierCurves, BézierSplines and CatMulRomSplines pretty fast, because it uses **polynomial math formulas** behind the scenes.

 This makes it possible to generate: